vacekj/vacekj/README.md

 Ahoj!
 I'm Josef, a senior SWE & angel investor from the Czech Republic.
-- I work on making financial privacy the default at [Penumbra Labs](https://penumbra.zone).
+- I work on making financial privacy great at [Penumbra Labs](https://penumbra.zone).
 - I also angel invest in technology that advances the freedom and capabilities of humanity, mostly crypto and AI.
 - I have a **[Blog](https://substack.com/@vacekj)** and **[Website](https://atris.cc)**
 - For updates, follow me on **[X](https://x.com/atris_eth)**